negebauer/IIC2173-Arqui/email/README.md

 - Header: "Ayuda" (or any invalid header)
 - Body: ""

-This will send and email with all the posible Email formats you can send.
+This will send and email with all the possible Email formats you can send.

 ## Api usage

-### orderStatus
+### Order status

 This api receive the status of a pre-made purchase to inform the client of the status of that request.